What to Do in Tuatapere: The Gateway to Southern Fiordland National Park

 1. Hike the Hump Ridge Track

-Location: Rarakau car park, 21km west of Tuatapere
+Location: Rarakau car park, 21km (13 miles) west of Tuatapere

 2. Explore Clifden Caves

 One of the very few cave systems in the Southland region, Clifden Caves provides a real unguided adventure.
 Navigating through the caves takes around 1h30min-2 hours, featuring limestone formations, glowworms and hell of a lot of scrambling.
 While there are not many claustrophobic sections, there is a deep pool section with a terrace that you will have to sidle along which can be difficult if you are not “nimble” enough.
 You’ll then need to climb up several ladders in place to exit the caves.
 Note that the caves should not be entered during or after heavy rain.